Consciousness

 • Post category:♥️ / Mind

-This is just a small overview, to give some basic understanding about consciousness.
-For the purpose of easier study of the mind.
+This is just a small overview, to give some basic understanding about consciousness for the purpose of easier study of the mind.
+For the broader picture in which the information of this post is contained, please read the main blog “Keys to the Abhidhamma system”.

 Before the arising of the most rudimentary forms of mentation, primarily during deep dreamless sleep, there is the condition of utter unconsciousness.
 This is termed the stream of bhavanga, which being “all unconscious”, is usually taken to stand entirely outside the mental process.